anovv/svoe/docs/featurizer-batch-task-graph.md

-# Featurizer Task Graph
+# Batch feature calculation and Featurizer Task Graph

 ## Overview

-The core of Featurizer's offline feature calculation is in building and executing Task Graph.
+The core of Featurizer's offline feature calculation is in building and executing a Task Graph.

 Task Graph is a graph made of load, preprocess and user-defined feature specific calculation logic tasks automatically built by the framework.
 See more in ```featurizer.task_graph.builder.py```